ferreia/coursera.gcd.proj/README.md

 2. tidy.txt - the output file with the result of the analysis

 ### run_analysis.R
+For simplicity, all the data files were copied to a single directory ignoring the directory structure in the supplied zip file.
+To execture the script using the directories, one could replace the files names with the full path name.

-It then loads the features data from a file and proceeds to remove all the entries that do not refer to a standard deviation or a mean.
+The script starts by loading the features data from a file and proceeds to remove all the entries that do not refer to a standard deviation or a mean.
 This is achieved by selecting only the columns that have '-std()' or '-mean()' as a substring.
 It also replaces all '-' with '.'.

 It creates a data frame called `selected.features` whose columns contain the index of the feature in the original feature name data, the original name and the updated name where '-' have been replaced with '.'.
 This data frame is later used to filter columns from the test and training data sets.